 Green Building Certification – HB 269 by Rep. Halsey Beshears.
 The Department of Management Services (DMS) has adopted the LEED green building rating system for state construction projects.
 LEED does not accept wood products certified under the SFI or Tree Farm system, which means it excludes virtually all Florida wood products from being used in new state construction projects.
 Rep. Halsey Beshears has filed legislation requiring DMS to adopt a green building rating system that does not discriminate against Florida wood products.
 His bill would require Florida wood products to be considered first when the use of wood is required for state construction projects.
 HB 269 has been placed on the agenda of the House Energy & Utilities Committee next week.
 Sen. Greg Evers has filed a companion bill in the Senate, but a bill number has not been assigned yet.

-The Florida chapter of the American Planning Association also writes on two bills, one with interesting property rights implications:
+also writes on two bills, one with interesting property rights implications:

 SB 584 (Senator Hays) would prohibit the state, a county or a municipality from buying land for conservation purposes unless: 1) An accurate inventory, not more than 1 year old, of government-owned property is made public; (2) Sufficient funds are approved in the annual budget for the maintenance of existing properties; (3) An analysis describing the annual cost of maintenance of the proposed land purchase is completed; and (4) An equal amount of public property not being held in conservation is returned or sold at fair market value to the private sector.
 There is no companion bill filed yet in the House.